unplugschool/intro-html/readme.md

 -

-## ¿Preguntas? 🤔
+## Questions? 🤔

 ---

-# Siguientes pasos 🚀
+# Next steps 🚀

 -

-- La práctica hace al maestro
-- Eres el responsable de tu aprendizaje
-- Utiliza los recursos que recibiste
-- Queremos saber tu opinión
+- Practice makes perfect
+- You're in charge of your learning process
+- Learn from more resources